stan-dev/design-docs/designs/0032-cmdstan-output-formats.md

 1. Stan program outputs: estimates for all model parameters, transformed parameters, and generated quantities.

 2. Inference engine outputs: various diagnostics.
-For the NUTS-HMC sampler, the current outputs are the stepsize and metric, and the per-iteration sampler state.
+For the NUTS-HMC sampler, the current outputs are the stepsize and metric, and the per-iteration sampler variables (state).
 The optimization and variational algorithms also report on their respective iterations.

 3. Interface-level outputs:
    + model name, compile options, Stan compiler and (Cmd)Stan version and compile options.
-   + inference algorithm, user-specified configuration options, and default config
+   + inference algorithm, user-specified configuration options, and default config.
-   + input and output data descriptors
+   + input and output data descriptors.
+   + process-level information:  chain, iteration.
+   + timing information: timestamp information reported by processing events.

 There are two general kinds of information structure: tabular and hierarchical.
 [CSV files](https://en.wikipedia.org/wiki/Comma-separated_values) are tabular,